MadCap Flare training course for beginners, teaching key techniques for developing professional-standard online help in a variety of formats.

 Training can be based on any version of MadCap Flare to suit you.

 As we’d be hosting this course for you/your group, there’s usually flexibility to change these to suit you, e.g. start or end 30 minutes earlier or later.

 Payment for MadCap Flare training can be made bank transfer or card.
 View training course payment options.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an MadCap Flare training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Basic and Intermediate MadCap Flare course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.